vuejs/vitepress/docs/guide/deploying.md

   Now the `docs:serve` method will launch the server at `http://localhost:8080`.

-## Netlify, Vercel, AWS Amplify, Cloudflare Pages
+## Netlify, Vercel, AWS Amplify, Cloudflare Pages, Render

 Set up a new project and change these settings using your dashboard: